 Moreover, 10% of the United Kingdom’s digital entertainment industry, including mobile app development and gaming, is reportedly based in the city, which in 2014 was recognised by the United Nations as the UK’s first UNESCO City of Design for its diverse contributions to fields including medical research, comics and video games.

 A fascinating range of locations, time periods and activity.
 From YouTube channel whatgoesaround70.

-From the Scottish Screen Archive collection, and uploaded by the National Library of Scotland, comes a short clip of jute mill factory workers coming out of the factory gates in 1912.
-The tram and the horse and cart struggle to get through the crowds.
+The Scottish Screen Archive collection has a clip of factory workers leaving Camperdown jute mill in Dundee, back in 1912.
+The tram, and the horse and cart, struggle to get through the crowds of workers.

 There are so many fascinating aspects to this short film, lasting just over nine minutes.
 The accents, the industrial history, the steam trains in action, very young teenagers working in factories, seeing the processing of jute when it was still a major source of employment, and the many different views of the city at the time.

 The tongue-in-cheek contempt of the locals for their visitor is still funny today.

 The quality of this HuntleyFilmArchives isn’t great because they watermark it to stop it being copied.